yourbasic/func/README.md

 Operators on virtual graphs are typically more complicated to implement, but they can be defined using the very same pattern.
-Here is an example from the implementation of a function that computes the **tensor product** of two graphs.
+Here is an example showing how to implement the **tensor product** of two graphs.

 ![Tensor product](res/tensor.png)